puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

 Once you've finished with an EC2 instance you can easily terminate it.
-Terminating an instance destroys the instance entirely and is a destructive, permanent action that should only be performed when you've finished with the instance.
+Terminating an instance destroys the instance entirely and is a destructive, permanent action that should only be performed when you are confident the instance, and its data, are no longer needed.

 To terminate an instance, use the `node_aws terminate` action.

     $ puppet node_aws terminate ec2-50-18-93-82.us-east-1.compute.amazonaws.com